okx/okexchain-docs/oktc-solutions/oktc-vrf/Direct-Funding-Method/Get-a-Random-Number/Get-a-Random-Number.md

 The contract also includes pre-configured values for the necessary request parameters such as `callbackGasLimit`, `requestConfirmations`, the number of random words `numWords`, the VRF  Wrapper address `wrapperAddress`, and the OKT token address `OKTAddress`.
 You can change these parameters if you want to experiment on different .

-Build and deploy the contract on OKTC Mainnet.
+Build and deploy the contract on OKTC mainnet.

 1. Open the [`VRFDirectFundingConsumer.sol` contract](https://github.com/okx/OKTC-VRF/blob/addSomeFeatureBeforeOnline/contracts/flat/VRFWrapperConsumerExampleFlat.sol) in Remix.